As an Amazon Associate I earn from qualifying purchases.

-But then life got in the way as it tends to do.
-Mini Chef got sick and so of course, I got sick too, and that poor zucchini just sat in the fridge threatening to rot if I didn’t act quickly.
+But then life got in the way, as it tends to do.
+Mini Chef got sick, and so, of course, I got sick too, and that poor zucchini just sat in the fridge, threatening to rot if I didn’t act quickly.
 So I finally worked up the energy to make a simple dish that my mom could eat for a couple of days while I recuperated from my head cold.

-Thankfully, it turned out great and she happily gobbled it up!
+Thankfully, it turned out great, and she happily gobbled it up!

 Ironic that a dairy-filled recipe would be born from a dairy-free cooking class, but there you have it.
 Deliciousness in a pie shell!

-Clean Eating Zucchini Pie
+Zucchini Pie Recipe Card

-- 1 pie crust (recipe here)
+- 1 standard whole grain pie crust

 - 2 large eggs